aka-somix/aka-somix/README.md

 ---
 ### About me
 I'm an Italian guy, in my twenties, passionate about computer science, but really with everything that tech related.

 I earned a Bachelor's Degree in Computer Engineering in 2020.
+In this period I'm constantly searching for some new cool stuff to learn.

 Ah yes, I'm also a Guitarist with core knowledge of music theory.

 ---